Endress+Hauser: Automated, configuration-specific documentation

 Initial situation

 Endress+Hauser, a global leader in measurement and automation technology, aims to align its technical documentation with the requirements of the digital product world.
-Although the content is already structured in XML within a component content management system (CCMS), it lacks the level of granularity required for configuration-specific and reusable use.
+Although the content is already structured in XML within a component content management system (CCMS), it lacks the level of granularity required for configuration-specific reuse.

-With a continuously growing product range and increasing variant complexity, technical documentation needs to be aligned with specific product configurations and enable targeted content reuse.
-At the same time, product data from different systems needs to be better integrated and made usable for documentation.
+With a continuously growing product range and increasing variant complexity, technical documentation must be aligned with specific product configurations and support targeted content reuse.
+At the same time, product data from different systems must be better integrated and made usable for documentation.

-• Providing tailored documentation according to the specific product configuration, including compliance with regulatory requirements
+• Providing tailored documentation for specific product configurations, including compliance with regulatory requirements

-• Enabling consistent availability and usability of product data from different systems and locations for documentation purposes
+• Ensuring consistent availability and usability of product data from different systems and locations for documentation purposes

 • Integrating additional technically relevant information for specific variants

-• Considering software and other technical data sources, in addition to classic product data
+• Considering software and other technical data sources, alongside classic product data

-• Enabling end-to-end automation of publication processes, particularly for PDF outputs
+• Enabling end-to-end automation of publishing processes, particularly for PDF outputs

 Project objectives